 - Less flexibility - Even if you have the funds ready and waiting, it can mean a loss of flexibility when using such a large sum of money on one property.
 It could limit your options further down the line, making it difficult to save for a new deposit should you decide to sell.

-- Lack of property checks - Mortgage buyers will be required to conduct property surveys and conveyancing searches.
-Whilst they may seem costly and time-consuming, they can be very beneficial to property buyers.
+- Lack of property checks -Mortgage buyers are required to conduct property surveys and conveyancing searches.
+While they cost money and take time, they’re worth doing.
 You still have the option of arranging them if you are a cash buyer but you will have to speak to your conveyancer and certain request ones.

-- There could be something wrong with the home - Some properties will be marketed as ‘cash buyers only’ for serious reasons.
-It could be severely damaged, be made of unconventional building materials, be too small to get a mortgage, or a leasehold property with a short lease.
+- There could be something wrong with the home - Properties marketed as ‘cash buyers only’ normally have something wrong with them.
+It could be structural problems, be made of unconventional building materials, be too small to get a mortgage, or a leasehold property with a short lease.